Another gobbler buys the Northern Scratchbox

 On my way to the spot where I was going to listen for the gobblers to wake up, I flushed a bird on the edge of a field at about 5:05 AM.
 I could see it silhouetted against the dark sky, and was looking for a beard dangling against its chest.
 I was pretty sure it was a hen.

 At 5:12, a gobbler sounded off along the edge of the field about 100 yards or more from where I was.
-So, I nestled myself against a multi-trunk maple tree about 15 feet inside the woods, and when he flew down at 5:40 I began calling.
+So, I nestled myself against a multi-trunk cherry tree about 15 feet inside the woods, and when he flew down at 5:40 I began calling.
 The first bird that gobbled wasn't the gobbler that came in, however.
 This gobbler was a little closer.
 I couldn't see him when he flew down, but before long he was in sight and in full strut coming my way.

 Twice while I was calling him in hens flew down and landed right in front of him, but he totally ignored them and kept coming to the Northern Scratchbox.
 At 6:11 AM I shot him at 34 yards.